 Burley Park runs alongside Cardigan Road and Burley Road.
 It’s “main” entrance, however, is situated on Cardigan Lane, overlooked by Winners’ Chapel, a former Methodist Sunday School and Church Hall.

 It’s a relatively small park blessed with lots of mature trees, partly built on a hill, and provides a great cut through to various places because of its many entrances.
-Burley Bottom Park is also very close and can be accessed via a passage off Cardigan Lane.
-It’s definitely a park to be incorporated on a walk or run, rather than for it to be the sole venue.
+Burley Bottom Park (Burley Village Green) is also very close and can be accessed via a passage off Cardigan Lane.

 There is lots to do at Burley Park despite its size.
 It has a cricket pitch, bowling green, tennis courts, basketball courts, outdoor gym equipment, a mini football pitch, a children’s play area, and well-kept community gardens and orchards – you can come and pick your own fruit when in season!